ajoberstar/reckon/README.md

 Before 1.0.0, SemVer doesn't really guarantee anything, but a good practice seems to be a `PATCH` increment is for bug fixes, while a `MINOR` increase can be new features or breaking changes.

 In order to promote the convention of using `major: My message` for breaking changes, before 1.0.0 a `major` in a commit message will be read as `minor`.
-The goal is to promote you explicitly documenting breaking changes in your commit logs, while requiring the actual 1.0.0 version bump to come via an override with `-Preckon.scope=major`.
+The goal is to promote you explicitly documenting breaking changes in your commit logs.

+The bump to 1.0.0 can happen with either a `major!: My Message` or via an override with `-Preckon.scope=major`.

 #### DISCLAIMER this is not Convention Commits compliant

 While this approach is similar to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), it does not follow their spec, sticking to something more directly applicable to Reckon's scopes.
-User's can use the `calcScopeFromCommitMessages(Function<String, Optional<Scope>>)` form if they want to implement Conventional Commits, or any other scheme themselves.
+User's can use the `calcScopeFromCommitMessageParser(CommitMessageScopeParser)` form if they want to implement Conventional Commits, or any other scheme themselves.

 ### Tagging and pushing your version